It is an airplane model made for the first time in a long time. Moreover, it is the first 1/32 scale. I made it in August 2014.

 I used adhesive cellophane tape and cut the flame out for outside of the canopy, inside is masking tape.
 Cellophane tape was too strong adhesive power and glue are sticking, next time I’ll use mending tape.

 Kasei engine was the most powerful at that time in Japan which was used for large bombardment aircraft.
 Raiden equipped forces cooling fan behind the propeller in consideration of cooling efficiency falling by squeezing the nose.

-This fighter was designed by Mr. Jiro Horikoshi, aviation engineer, who is the subject of the Japanese famous animation movie “The Wind Rises” director is Mr. Hayao Miyazaki who is one of top animation film directors.
+This fighter was designed by Mr. Jiro Horikoshi, an aviation engineer, who is the subject of the Japanese famous animation movie “The Wind Rises” director is Mr. Hayao Miyazaki who is one of the top animation film directors.

 I used clear epoxy glue for attaching the canopy.
 Slide canopy’s inside of the left side, I mistook to stick tiny stain of glue…, poignant regret.
-I already decided not to do heavy weathering and the only canopy has dust weathering is unnatural, I left it alone.
+I already decided not to do heavy weathering and the only canopy that has dust weathering is unnatural, I left it alone.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.

 Born in February 1970, I live in Tokyo.
 From February 2007 I was quietly doing a site called “Miniature-Arcadia”.
 It is being transferred to this blog with the same name from December 2016.
 My update pace is uneven, but please come to see here occasionally.